Center for Diabetes Control

 Through the Center for Diabetes Control, your diabetes healthcare team is made up of you, your physician, a nurse, a dietitian and a pharmacist, all of whom have received the most up-to-date training in the most current methods of treating diabetes.
-Most clinical staff members of the Center hold Certified Diabetes Educator (CDE) status from the National Certification which means they possesses distinct and specialized diabetes-related education,
+Most clinical staff members of the Center hold Certified Diabetes Care and Education Specialist (CDCES) status from which means they possesses distinct and specialized diabetes-related education,